LouisBrunner/valgrind-macos/coregrind/m_replacemalloc/README_REPLACEMALLOC.txt

 The main part is in vg_replace_malloc.c.
 It gets compiled into the tool's 'preload' shared object, which goes into the client's area of memory, and runs on the simulated CPU just like client code.
-As a result, it cannot use any functions in the core directly;  it can only communicated with the core using client requests, just like any other client code.
+As a result, it cannot use any functions in the core directly;  it can only communicate with the core using client requests, just like any other client code.

 And yet it must call the tool's malloc wrappers.
 How does it know where